 l.
 Go have fun!

 SSEP provides the opportunity for you and your students to reach out to local area researchers that have backgrounds in e.g., microbiology, even microgravity research.
-We strongly encourage student teams to seek advice and counsel from area researchers (who by the way will love to be involved in SSEP), and can even provide access to analysis equipment.
+We strongly encourage each student team to seek advice and counsel from area researchers (who by the way will love to be involved in SSEP).
 But what is important is that the experiment must be designed by the student team.
-The local researcher can be a source of expert advice.
+The local researcher needs to understand the constraints on their participation – they can serve as a sounding-board for ideas and a source of expert advice.

-NOTE: It is possible that some of the samples that you want to use in your experiment, such as freeze-dried biological samples, are only available to the professional research community and NOT to schools, which means that partnership with researchers becomes essential.
+a.
+It is possible that some of the samples that a team wants to use in their experiment, such as freeze-dried biological samples, are only available to the professional research community and NOT to schools.
+It may be that a partnership with researchers becomes essential in order to secure the needed samples.

 When designing an experiment around specific fluids and solids, make sure that you can find vendors that: 1) can provide you the fluids and solids, and as rapidly as called for on your flight opportunity’s Critical Timeline page, and 2) provide the fluids and solids at a cost that is not prohibitively high.
 Your community is responsible for the cost of the fluids and solids.